 In 2008, David Danzon resigned as Co Artistic Director and Sylvie Bouchard was made Festival Director of Dusk Dances Inc. In 2009, Dusk Dances initiated an exciting new project: for the next four years (2009 to 2012), the festival worked closely with co-presenting partners and communities across the GTA, with an aim to build capacity in underserved GTA neighborhoods.
 In 2010, with the support of the Ontario Trillium Foundation, Dusk Dances’ licensing initiative began its pilot phase with events in Haliburton and Flesherton, allowing communities around the Province to license Dusk Dances’ model and format, and learn how to produce the event in their community.

 In 2011, Ottawa was added as a licensee of Dusk Dances Inc., and in 2012, Peterborough, through Public Energy.
 The Dancing on the Edge Festival (DOTE) has continued to present Dusk Dances in Vancouver annually during their festival in early July.
 In 2012, 9,500 people saw Dusk Dances.
 In 2013, a Dusk Dances event on the grounds of Fort York (Toronto) was instigated, during their festival On Common Grounds; an event that will continue in 2014.
-Our latest licensees are Hamilton, who came on board for the 2014 season through HCA Dance Theatre (Hamilton Conservatory for the Arts Dance Theatre), and Théâtre Hector-Charland for the 2016 season, with performances at Le Centre d'art Diane-Dufresne in Repentigny (Québec).
+Our latest licensees are Hamilton, who came on board for the 2014 season through HCA Dance Theatre (Hamilton Conservatory for the Arts Dance Theatre), Théâtre Hector-Charland since 2016 with performances at Le Centre d'art Diane-Dufresne in Repentigny (Québec) and Simcoe Contemporary Dancers for the 2017 season with performances in Barrie, ON.

 As Dusk Dances grows, we continue to strive to find new ways to push the boundaries of the art form, to challenge choreographers artistically, and to make the event more visible and more popular.